Universality in minor-closed graph classes: Avoiding an Infinite Complete Graph Subdivision

-The main result of this section, \cref{KtMinorFreeNoSubdiv}, says that for every integer $t\geq 3$ there is a graph $U$ that contains every $K_t$-minor-free graph as an induced subgraph, and $U$ satisfies key properties \cref{KeyPropertyBoundedMinDegree}, \cref{KeyPropertyBoundedColouringNumbers} and \cref{KeyPropertyNoInfiniteSubdivision}.
-The main tool is that of a chordal partition, which have been used by several authors in the study of $K_t$-minor-free graphs~\cite{ReedSeymour-JCTB98,vdHW18,Andreae86,HOQRS17,SSW19}.
-Chordal partitions are useful since if $\PART$ is a connected chordal partition of a $K_t$-minor-free graph $G$, then the quotient $G/\PART$ is a minor of $G$, implying $G/\PART$ has no $K_t$ subgraph and $\tw(G/\mathcal{P})\leq t-2$ by \cref{TreewidthCharacterisation}.
+The main result of this section, \cref{KtMinorFreeNoSubdiv}, says that for every integer $t\geq 3$, there is a graph $U$ that contains every $K_t$-minor-free graph as an induced subgraph, and $U$ satisfies key properties \cref{KeyPropertyBoundedMinDegree}, \cref{KeyPropertyBoundedColouringNumbers} and \cref{KeyPropertyNoInfiniteSubdivision}.
+The main tool is based on chordal partitions, which have been used by several authors in the study of $K_t$-minor-free graphs~\cite{RS98,vdHW18,Andreae86,HOQRS17,SSW19}.
+Chordal partitions are useful since if $\PART$ is a connected chordal partition of a $K_t$-minor-free graph $G$, then the quotient $G/\PART$ is a minor of $G$, implying $G/\PART$ contains no $K_t$ subgraph and $\tw(G/\mathcal{P})\leq t-2$ by \cref{TreewidthCharacterisation}.
 Thus, using chordal partitions, the structure of $K_t$-minor-free graphs can be described in terms of much simpler graphs of treewidth at most $t-2$.
 We also use the machinery developed to construct a strongly universal treewidth-$k$ graph~(\cref{StronglyUniversalTreewidth}) and a graph that contains every locally finite graph as an induced subgraph, but contains no $K_{\aleph_0}$ subdivision~(\cref{StronglyUniversalLocallyFinite}).